 Network Time Protocol is intended to ensure that all servers in an organization (whether all in one data center or located all over the world) are synced up to the same time standard.
 Servers or workstations out of sync by as little as a few minutes can cause configuration errors or leave the potential for security holes.
 However, some caution should be used when implementing NTP.
 For instance, by default, Windows Servers and workstations are set to use time.windows.com to get their Internet time.
 This can introduce vulnerabilities, since man-in-the-middle attacks and other spoofing count on systems using this standard.

-A safer option may be to set up one system, perhaps even a Linux system or other system with no other roles, and have that system get its time synchronization from one of the major Internet NTP servers (such as pool.ntp.org) and then have all the other servers in your organization poll that NTP server to get their time.
+From the standpoint of server hardening, a safer option may be to set up one system, perhaps even a Linux system or other system with no other roles, and have that system get its time synchronization from one of the major Internet NTP servers (such as pool.ntp.org) and then have all the other servers in your organization poll that NTP server to get their time.

 #6 Firewall Configuration